-Substance Abuse in the Family Unit
+Finding Drugs in Your House: Maintaining the Family Unit

 Be an Educated Enforcer

-Before the moment of finding your teen’s stash, it’s crucial that you’ve educated yourself on the basics of substance abuse.
+Before the moment of finding drugs in your house, it’s crucial that you’ve educated yourself on the basics of substance abuse.
 It seems that most parents are either excessively paranoid about the possibility that their teen will abuse mind-altering substances while others assume it couldn’t happen to their children and don’t worry about it at all.
 Instead, take a stance that’s somewhere in the middle: Acknowledge that it’s possible, even if only remotely, and learn what to look for so that your innocent teen doesn’t get blamed for something he or she isn’t doing because you’re not quite sure what you should be looking for.

 Use the internet as a resource and research teenage addiction and substance abuse.
 Learn about the common behaviors exhibited by teens when they’re experimenting or addicted to alcohol and drugs.
 Knowing more about this will mean you’ll be better prepared for the possibility of it happening and equipped with the knowledge of how the situation should best be handled.